Skip to main content

 to_dict

-Export workflow to dictionary.
+Export the workflow as a Python dictionary.

 Properties